DangerousDarlow/SpringBootWebDemo/README.md

 }
 ```

 The test uses mock mvc to test the web api.
-The content returned in verified by a custom matcher derived from hamcrest BaseMatcher.
+The content returned is verified by a custom matcher derived from hamcrest BaseMatcher.

 ```kotlin
 class IsTimeOfApproximatelyNow : BaseMatcher<String>() {